nextest-rs/nextest/site/src/book/pre-built-binaries.md

 The easiest way to use nextest in GitHub Actions is to use the [Install Development Tools](https://github.com/marketplace/actions/install-development-tools) action maintained by [Taiki Endo](https://github.com/taiki-e).

-To install the latest version of nextest, add this to your job:
+To install the latest version of nextest, add this to your job after installing Rust and Cargo:

 ```yml
 - uses: taiki-e/install-action@nextest